Privacy Policy

 California and CCPA / CPRA

 California residents have additional rights under the California Consumer Privacy Act as amended by the CPRA: the right to know what personal information we have collected about you, the right to request deletion, the right to correct inaccuracies, the right to opt out of "sale" or "sharing" of personal information (we don't sell or share for cross-context behavioural advertising), the right to limit use of sensitive personal information, and the right not to be discriminated against for exercising these rights.
 Submit any request to compliance@famowl.app; we verify your identity via the email on your account and respond within 45 days.
+Where your browser or device sends a Global Privacy Control signal, we honour it as an opt-out of sale/sharing — though note we do not sell or share your personal information in the first place.

 14. How to exercise your rights